Cars24

 Number of Owners: A frequent change in the ownership of is also a serious depreciation factor in cars.
 A car in the used car market that has gone through multiple owners will command a lower value when you compare it against a car which has just entered the used car market for the first time, despite being the same model and having similar number of kilometres on the odometer clock.
 This happens because cars that have been through multiple owners have a stigma attached to them.
 Most people will sell a car quickly if they perceive it to be full of problems.
 An extension of this is the fact that if someone buys a car to sell it in a short span of time, chances are that they did not put in the required amount of effort in its maintenance.

-Service History: Speaking of maintenance, a car that has a full service record and has been worked upon at authorised service centres only will depreciate at a lower rate.
+Service History: Speaking of maintenance, a car that has a full-service record and has been worked upon at authorised service centres only will depreciate at a lower rate.
 A vehicle that is maintained timely and at authorised workshops is perceived to hold higher value than a vehicle which hasn’t.
 Therefore, a buyer in the used car market will be willing to pay more for such a car.
-Additionally, cars which have an extended warranty attached to them also fetch a higher value, simply because the car manufacturer is covering it against any defects for a longer period of time.
+Additionally, cars that have an extended warranty attached to them also fetch a higher value simply because the car manufacturer covers them against any defects for a longer period of time.

 Can anything else depreciate the value of my car?